Carinsurance.com Insights

 As you age, the cost of your car insurance might change.
 As a young driver, you’ll pay more than an experienced, older driver.
 This is because younger drivers are more prone to accidents.
 The Insurance Institute for Highway Safety reports that the crash rate for teen drivers is four times higher than for drivers 20 years old or older.

-Car insurance companies know teen drivers are less experienced and riskier to insure.
-Minnesota drivers aged 30 to 60 have the lowest average auto insurance rates at $1,830 annually.
+Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
+In Minnesota, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,830 annually.

 See the average rates by age group below: